quarto-journals/elsevier/README.md

 `number` - use numbered formatting for citations (default).

-`number-name` - use numbered name formatting citations.
+`numbername` - use numbered name formatting citations.

 `authoryear` - use author / year formatting (harvard) for citations.